jxmked/Auto-Min/README.md

 | -i, --input | Input Directory | Required |
 | -o, --output | Output Directory | Rrquired |

+## Notes:

+- Output folder will be overwritten and remove files that doesn't belong to original copies
+- Install it globally

 ## Description

 Create minified mirror version of you codes written in JavaScript, Css, Html and JSON.